RINs: Renewable Gas as a Revenue Source

 How Do RINs Work and What Return Can You Expect?

 The market for RINs is enabled by the U.S. Environmental Protection Agency’s (EPA) Renewable Fuel Standard (RFS).
 RINs function like renewable energy credits.
 They are tradeable commodities; each RIN is proof that the equivalent of a gallon of renewable natural gas has been injected into a shared pipeline.
-According to CDM Smith’s Paul Greene, previous chair of the American Biogas Council, there are 10 primary steps in the creation and journey of a RIN, as noted in his “101 for RINs” article.
+According to our experts, there are 10 primary steps in the creation and journey of a RIN.

 The journey starts with a feedstock (e.g., biosolids, manure, food waste) that is converted into natural gas via a digester or landfill gas capture.
 That gas is then upgraded to meet renewable natural gas specifications, compressed and then injected into a utility-operated gas pipeline.
 Next, a gas off-taker, such as a fueling company, purchases the RIN.
 With the help of a RIN validation partner—who provides quality assurance and control for the sale—the RIN is then retired, and the natural gas is transferred to either a gas filling station or to a natural gas-fueled vehicle.